adiptamartulandi/learn-data-science-live/README.md

 ## Materials and Resource Checklist

 - [ ] Introduction to Data Science
-  - [x] Data Science and its Applications
+  - [x] Data Science and its Applications in Business
+  - [ ] Real Examples of Data Science in Business
   - [ ] Data Science Role and Skills
 - [ ] Python for Data Science
   - [ ] Introduction to Python